Affiliate links on Android Authority may earn us a commission. Learn more.

 On the other hand, Apple’s Writing Tools menu is less flashy and distracting, as it only pops up when summoned by the user.
 More importantly, though, it continues to work even if you’re not connected to the internet.
 However, until Apple implements the visual indicators mentioned above in Safari, using Writing Tools to proofread my work isn’t feasible.

-Fortunately, we’re still testing the very first beta of the software, and the tech overlord will likely make many improvements before the stable release debuts to the public in October.
+Fortunately, this is still an early version of the software, and the tech overlord will likely make many improvements in the coming months.
 Will Apple save me from my toxic relationship with Grammarly by this fall?
 Stay tuned.